jenningsanderson/CO-Flood-Analysis/docs/index.rst

-sPython Documentation for CO Flood Twitter Network Analysis
+Python Documentation for CO Flood Twitter Network Analysis
 ==========================================================

 This is documentation for the code I wrote to analyze the Colorado Flood Twitter data for a final project.